hringbauer/hapROH/README.md

 Author: Harald Ringbauer
 @all rights reserved

+## Installation:
+The HMM Python code needs compiling of the C functions:

 ### To create C Extension from .c run command line (within Python3/):
 cythonize -a -i cfunc.pyx

-Produces some text - what's important that there is no "compile error".
+Produces some text - what's important: That there is no "compile error".

+## Data Preparation:
+For 1240k reference data:
+There is a notebook prepare_1000genomes.
+It downloads 1000 Genomes to local machine and prepares downsampled and clean 1240k data, and saves it to hdf5 (for the moment)

+Goal:
+Have a vcf - and specifiy which indivdiuals to test And have a reference vcf - and specifiy which individual to use from there

+## Running the HMM

 ### Running Modes:
 cython=